 Snip the ends off each, leaving a 1cm-2cm hole.
 Place both bags into a third piping bag, also with the end snipped off and fitted with a star-shaped piping nozzle.
 Make sure both inner bags are pushed all the way down towards the nozzle.
 Squeeze the icing bags from the top to move the buttercream down towards the nozzle so that both colours will come through to create a two-colour effect.

-Rest the foam sphere on the flower pot so the bottom half is inside the pot.
-Insert the 12 skewers, leaving 2.5cm-5cm gaps between them.
+Rest a 16cm dry foam sphere (available from florists) on a flower pot so the bottom half is inside the pot.
+Insert 12 skewers, leaving 2.5cm-5cm gaps between them.
 Push the skewers into the foam sphere until only 3cm of the skewer is showing.